The Youth of Peter the Great

 The Youth of Peter the Great (Юность Петра) is a first part of a two-part film, which was based on a novel Peter I, written by Aleksey Tolstoy.
-The film was directed by a famous Russian director Sergey Gerasimov.
+The film was directed by a famous Russian director Sergei Gerasimov.
 The movie is considered to be a classic of Russian historical cinema.

 Plot

 The film begins with two merchants, Ivan Brovkin and Gypsy discussing the current rumor about the death of the former czar, and no heir on a throne yet, while sitting in a horse-drawn sleigh.
 Meantime the Streltsy are revolting against czarevna Sophia, and wanting Natalya Naryshkina to be in charge of a nation instead.